 However, I definitely think there are pros to being signed with agency such as working with reputable clients, greater exposure, larger pay, work is found for you!
-But with pros there are cons to think about such as more competition, they take a % of the profit, contract restrictions, grooming up keep, and other things that add up over time.
+But with pros there are cons to think about such as more competition, they take a % of the profit, contract restrictions, and other things that add up over time.

 I go into depth on how to vet and and an agency . (or agent) in my course, “How to Become a Plus Size Model: A Course For The Aspiring Plus Size Model” because there are a LOT of things to consider.

 BH: Let’s talk about investing in education.
 I find that a lot of folks think they can just “learn everything from Google” which definitely hasn’t been true for my work in fashion.

 What training did you have to invest in for yourself for modeling?
 Have you hired coaches?
 Or has coaching and performance instruction from other industries helped you?

 HH: I started modeling before the age of social media so at that time it was all about building your physical portfolio book and not your Instagram lol.
 I would spend hours online looking for photographers, hair and make up to collaborate with.

 When I started to drive at 16, I would go all around Southern California or even San Diego to have plus size model meets ups to make more connections and networking.
 I will say, I think a large portion of my success is due to networking!